MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 been allocated by IANA from the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry:

-Type: HTTPS
+* Type: HTTPS

-Value: 65
+* Value: 65

-Meaning: HTTPS Specific Service Endpoints
+* Meaning: Service Binding for HTTPS

-Reference: This document
+* Reference: This document

 ## New registry for Service Parameters {#svcparamregistry}

-The "Service Binding (SVCB) Parameter Registry" defines the namespace for parameters, including string representations and numeric SvcParamKey values.
+IANA is requested to create a new registry, entitled "Service Parameter Keys (SvcParamKeys)".
+This registry defines the namespace for parameters, including string representations and numeric SvcParamKey values.
 This registry is shared with other SVCB-compatible RR types, such as the HTTPS RR.

-ACTION: create and include a reference to this registry.
+ACTION: create this registry, on a new page entitled "DNS Service Bindings (SVCB)" under the "Domain Name System (DNS) Parameters" category.

 ### Procedure